 What is an Integrated Treatment Plan?

-Integrated care provides more effective, comprehensive treatment for the various disorders people with a dual diagnosis suffer from.
+Integrated care provides more effective, comprehensive treatment for the various disorders people with a dual-diagnosis suffer from.
 At an integrated rehab program, treatment for substance abuse is blended with treatment for mental illness, reducing the risk of relapse and increasing patients’ chances of success.

-The Importance of Integrated Rehab
+The Importance of Integrated Teen Treatment

 - 47% of people with schizophrenia also have a substance use disorder